I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Who Should Sell on Amazon?

-Most Amazon sellers already have a product that they want to sell.
+Most Amazon sellers already have a product they want to sell.
 But if you’re just starting out, you might want to conduct a little product research before you order your first round of inventory.

 First, decide what category you’re interested in.
 Do you want to sell books, beauty products, household items, or hobby supplies?
 Amazon is a huge marketplace, so browse the current bestselling items in your category of choice.